alicehe2003/ImageEditor/README.md

 The Sobel method is a gradient-based edge detection method that computes gradient magnitudes in both x and y directions using 3x3 convolution kernels, good for emphasizing edges and reducing noise.

 The Laplacian of Gaussian (LoG) method is a second derivative-based method that applies the Gaussian blur, then the Laplacian operator to detect edges at points of rapid intensity change.
+The Laplacian filter implementation is NON-STANDARD.
+Modifications have been made to make the edges more visible.

 # Additional functionalities and TODOs